leeroybrun/secure-vpn/README.md

 # Secure VPN scripts
-Scripts used to etablish a secure VPN connection and block traffic not going via the VPN.
+Script used to etablish a secure VPN connection and block all traffic not going via the VPN.
 You can define some ports to bypass the VPN.

-This script is used with a Raspberry Pi and a Synology, the two are connected to the VPN.
-Open ports on the Synology transit via the Raspberry because iproute2/kernel on the Synology isn't compiled with full functionnalities (no rules) and I wanted to leave it "standard" to not have surprises during updates :-).
+You can also add multiple VPN servers, so when the script cannot connect to one server, it will try the next one.

 ## Todo :
 - knock knock for ports opening